ghotihed/genesis-web/README.md

 To that end, a few different generators have been considered.
 For a while, [Hugo](https://gohugo.io/) was considered, but it seemed to have a few problems with its generation, and it felt like it was a bit more complicated than it needed to be with fewer customisation abilities.
 The current thinking is to go with [Jekyll](https://jekyllrb.com/).
-There is a `jekyll` branch for those experiements.
+There is a `jekyll` branch for those experiments.

 If anybody wants to try a different technology (or give Hugo another try), please get in touch with the administrator about setting up a different branch for you to experiment with.

 ## Branches
+There are three official branches.
+Each of these require a pull request to be made in order to merge with them.

+### `main`
+This will eventually hold the primary, official version of the web site.
+This will happen once a completed _new world order_ version is completed and ready for publishing.

+### `orig`
-A snapshot of the current web site will be stored in a branch called `orig`.
-Any changes to the web site should be made there, and once approved and merged, those will be manually published to the official web site.
+A snapshot of the original, old-style version of the web site is stored in the `orig` branch.
+While the newer version of the web site is being developed, any changes to the existing site should be made here.
+These will then be manually published to the official web site.

+### `jekyll`
-In the meantime, a `jekyll` branch will hold changes related to the revamping of the web site.
+The `jekyll` branch holds the changes related to the revamping of the web site.
 This will be done using the static web site generator [Jekyll](https://jekyllrb.com/).
 No specific time frame for completing this work this has been set, but it's where we'd like to go moving forward.
-When the `jekyll` branch gets to a stable point<sup>1</sup>, it will be applied to the `main` branch, and the hosted web site will be updated to follow.
+If and when the `jekyll` branch gets to a stable point<sup>1</sup>, it will be applied to the `main` branch, and the hosted web site will be updated to follow.

+## Contributions
-If you wish to contribute, please create your own personal branch off the appropriate `orig` or `jekyll` or `main` branches.
+If you wish to contribute, please create your personal branch off the appropriate `orig` or `jekyll` or `main` branches.
-You will then need to generate a Pull Request and get approval before merging into one of those other branches.
+When you have completed your changes, you will need to generate a Pull Request and get approval before merging into one of those other branches.

 ---
 <sup>1</sup> The definition of _stable point_ for any particular branch will be decided by the Genesis committee.